 Two-to-four unit investment property cash out refinance: 70% LTV ratio

-Please note the FHA cash out refinance program permits a maximum LTV ratio of 85% but second homes and investment properties are not eligible for the program.
+Please note the FHA cash out refinance program permits a maximum LTV ratio of 80% for one-to-four unit properties (as long as you occupy one of the units) but second homes and investment properties are not eligible for the program.

 The LTV ratios for a cash out refinance, as outlined above, put a cap on what size mortgage you can qualify for and potentially limit the proceeds you can take out when you refinance.
 You need to make sure that your property is valued highly enough to both pay off your current mortgage and provide the loan proceeds you want without exceeding the maximum LTV ratio.